Best Disney park for toddlers, ranked with tips from a mom

 Pro tip: Dumbo has an indoor play area meant to break up your time in the queue.
 If you’re not waiting in line, you can visit this play area through a back door near the Barnstormer exit.
 It’s cool and dark, and there are bleachers where parents can sit and chill while the kiddos stretch their legs.

-Finally, head over to Pete’s Silly Sideshow to meet characters like Donald and Daisy.
+Finally, head over to Pete’s Silly Sideshow to meet characters like Donald Duck and Daisy Duck.

-The Boneyard in Animal Kingdom is a huge interactive play yard for kids (photo by James Overholt/HeyOrlando.com)
+The Tree of Life at Animal Kingdom (photo by James Overholt/HeyOrlando.com)

 2. Animal Kingdom

 Animal Kingdom is another excellent park for toddlers.
-My little ones loved riding Kilimanjaro Safaris, TriceraTop Spin and Na’vi River Journey in Pandora.
+My little ones loved riding Kilimanjaro Safaris and Na’vi River Journey in Pandora.
 Kali River Rapids has a height requirement of 38 inches, so my two-year-olds were tall enough to ride that as well!

 There are also a couple of fabulous shows that my whole family enjoys: Festival of the Lion King and Finding Nemo: The Big Blue … and Beyond!